DFSupply/DFS_QtApplicationCompileEnvironment/README.md

 #### Important Notes

 - Assuming podman (RHEL) or docker EE (Windows Server) are already installed and configured
 - Ensure you've increased the container storage size (if on windows) as the 20GB initial max is not enough.
-Personally recommand 200GB minimum for this image
+Personally recommend 500GB for this image
 - Can also use ```nmake``` instead of ```jom``` to build on windows (if preferred)